- Project funded in part with a federal grant

-GZA designed the existing land and new fill areas for bearing capacity for extreme crane loading and 400-ton wind turbine components, loadings which typically exceed the capabilities of existing waterfront facilities.
-Bearing capacity design included overexcavation and compaction of existing fill on-land, and vibrocompaction to improve five acres of dredged fill placed through the water.
-GZA classified dredge materials in real time and worked with the contractor to maximize the beneficial reuse of dredged materials, including dredged till, onsite.
-GZA oversaw all earthwork, ground improvement, and dredging operations, and GZA also performed PDA testing on driven piles supporting the cellular cofferdam deck.
-To reach the proposed dredge elevations, rock blasting adjacent to the New Bedford Hurricane Barrier, an earthen embankment operated by the USACE, was required.
-GZA’s approach—based on seismic analysis, blasting limits, installation of geotechnical instrumentation, and real time monitoring of pore pressures and vibrations—gained USACE approval through technical presentations and meetings.
-No exceedances in threshold values were recorded.
+GZA designed the existing shore and new fill areas for bearing capacity of 4,100 psf for extreme crane loading and concentrated loads up to 20,485 psf or 100 metric tonnes per square meter.
+Bearing capacity design included overexcavation and compaction of existing fill on-land, and vibrocompaction to improve 5 acres of dredged fill placed through the water.
+GZA provided real time classification of dredge materials and worked with the Contractor to maximize the beneficial reuse of dredged materials onsite, including reuse of dredged till.
+GZA was onsite for observing all earthwork, ground improvement, and dredging operations.
+GZA also performed PDA testing on driven piles for support of the cellular cofferdam deck.

 GZA’s geotechnical engineering experience and extensive work within the offshore wind industry were integral to the development of this first-of-its-kind U.S. terminal, designed to support the unique needs of offshore wind operations.
 GZA’s ability to interface with government agencies and protect adjacent sensitive structures during construction was another key to the project’s success.